 Researchers at the University of Minnesota determined in 1994 that wild rice is extremely high in antioxidants.
 In 2009 scientists at the University of Manitoba studied and analyzed eleven different samples of wild rice and found that the antioxidant activity of wild rice was 30 times greater than that of the white-rice control.
 Also in 2009 researchers in China found that wild rice was effective in lowering cholesterol and other lipid measures…Talk about another wonderful superfood to incorporate into your diet.

-- 2 cups of wild rice and brown rice blend non-GMO verified
+- 2 cups Wild rice and brown rice blend non-GMO verified

-- 2 8 ounces chicken breasts, cooked and diced
+- 2-8 ounce Chicken breasts, cooked and diced

-- 1/2 of a cup crème fraîche or sour cream
+- ½ cup Crème fraîche or sour cream

 Rinse the wild rice: Place the wild rice in a fine mesh strainer and rinse in the sink under cold running water.
 Shake to drain.